leomarcov/bunsen-scripts/README.md

 ```

 ### Customize
 The script can be easily customized.
-Each action script are place in a folder and are automatillacy recognized by `install.sh`.
+Each action script are placed in a folder and are automatillacy recognized by `install.sh`.
   * For remove action simply delete the action folder.
   * For add action simple add new folder and place the script and dependences.
 The script must have this header:
   ```